Full-Time Scrapping: Is It An Option For You?

 Last but not least, you need to be mentally ready for full-time scrapping.
 Part of that means being okay with working alone most of the time.
 It also means having the self-discipline to stay focused and motivated.

-You need to be able to hold yourself accountable, set goals, and track your progress.
+You must hold yourself accountable, set goals, and track your progress.
 If you’re not meeting your goals, it’s up to you to make the necessary changes.
 Know that you’ll be dealing with customers regularly.
-If you’re not social, it might be good to brush up on your customer service skills.
+If you’re not social, brushing up on your customer service skills might be good.

 While the prospect of being independent and your boss is enticing, there are some things you should know before turning scrapping into your primary source of income.
 Here are a few tips and tricks to help you make the transition: